List of retronyms: Historiographic retronyms

 Originally this was called "The Great War" and commonly believed to be "the war to end all wars".
 However, when a second war enveloped Europe, Asia, and much of the Pacific, it became necessary to distinguish them.
 This convention has been used for many series of wars, going back as far as the First Peloponnesian War or earlier.
-Most recently, the 1991 war in the Persian Gulf, formerly called "Desert Storm" or just the "Gulf War", is now (since the 2003 invasion of Iraq) often referred to as "The First Gulf War".
+Most recently, the 1991 war in the Persian Gulf, formerly called "Desert Storm" or just the "Gulf War", is now (since the 2003 invasion of Iraq and the 2026 Iran War) often referred to as "The First Gulf War".

 Airports

 When an airport consists of only one passenger facility, most people just call it "the airport" or "the terminal".
 However, when an airport expands, it is often necessary to give the original building a retronymic adjective to avoid confusion.
 While some airports just rename older terminals or concourse with letters or numbers (e.g. Terminal 1 or Concourse B), other methods include: